darwaishx/Deep-Learning-With-Deep-Lens/2-FaceDetection/1-Face Detection/README.md

    - Click Create
 6. Click on Test
 7. Your lambda function should return URL of file it just created in S3.
-8. Go to S3 bucket _[Your name or username]-dl-bucket_ and verify that you can see the file lambda function just created.
+8. Go to S3 bucket _[Your name or username]-dl-faces_ and verify that you can see the file lambda function just created.

 ### Create IoT Rule
 1. Using your browser, open the AWS IoT console at https://console.aws.amazon.com/iot/home?region=us-east-1#/dashboard.